 }

-The camera parser finds a camera element and constructs a camera object with the retrieved information.
+The camera parser finds a camera element and constructs a Camera object with the retrieved information.
 Notice that the viewport and background color are arrays of four numbers.
 These are input as strings of four numbers delimited by spaces.
 Strings can be split into arrays, which is the case here with the space delimiter.
-The JavaScript Number() function ensures all strings are converted into numbers.
+The JavaScript Number() function ensures that all strings are converted into numbers.

 Add a function to the SceneFileParser to parse the details of the squares from the xml file you created.